smnbajwa/smnbajwa.github.io/_drafts/ATMEGA328P-programming-using-pure-C.markdown

 <DIP pinout>
 We need something called an ISP (In-system Programmer).
 They are available in the market like the one here <AVR ISP>.
 We can also use an Arduino board as a programmer.
 I am going to use Arduino Nano for this purpose.
 This step is pretty straightforward.
+First, turn on 'Verbose Output' from Arduino preferences.
 Upload the example sketch called ArduinoISP that comes with Arduino IDE to the Nano and you have your own programmer ready.
 I am going to refer to this Nano as ISP and ATMega328p as '328p'.

 ** Fuse bits **

 Uno has a 16 MHz oscillator on the board and 328p is configured at Arduino factory to use that.
 Once we remove it from the board, it won't have a clock.
-Luckily, it comes with an onboard 8 MHz and we are going to use that.
+Luckily, it comes with an onboard 8 MHz and we will use that.

 The way to do that is by changing something called 'fuse bits'.
 These are locations in memory where MCU configuration is stored.

+To access the fuse bits, we need to use a tool called AVRdude.
+We can install it ourselves but Arduino IDE comes with it already.

 Taking a look at the Blink.ino, you will see functions such as setup(), loop(), pinMode(), etc.